-- a total of ninety-three (93) defendants across four (4) different cases through the Hague. - 37.
-As of the date of this declaration, service by the Chinese Central Authority has only been attempted on thirty-one (31) defendants across only two (2) of the four (4) cases, and only six (6) of those thirty-one (31) defendants were successfully served. - 38.
-Epstein Drangel was told that the service failed for various reasons, including but not limited to that the addresses, which Epstein Drangel's Beijing office, through its diligence, confirmed as connected to the respective defendants, were in fact not occupied by or connected to the defendants, but rather, other unrelated persons or entities.16 - 39.
-Epstein Drangel's inability to successfully serve defendants via the Hague at addresses which it was confident were accurate and connected to defendants' respective merchant storefronts underscores that if Epstein Drangel continues to rely on counterfeiters' merchant storefront addresses, Hague service across cases similar to the present action will likely be largely unsuccessful. - 40.
-For this reason and the reasons discussed earlier, the true identities, locations and contact information of Defendants, as well as the locations of the Counterfeit Products that Defendants are offering for sale and/or selling, are unclear and virtually impossible for Plaintiff to obtain independently. - 41.
+- significantly longer than six (6) months. - 41.
+Additionally, in Plaintiff's counsel's experience in serving hundreds of defendants across various cases filed in this Court through the Hague, many service attempts are unsuccessful. - 42.
+By way of example, Epstein Drangel was told that instances of Hague service failed for various reasons, including but not limited to that the addresses, which Epstein Drangel's Beijing office, through its diligence, confirmed as accurate and connected to the respective defendants, were in fact not occupied by or connected to the defendants, but rather, other unrelated persons or entities. - 43.
+Accordingly, based on Epstein Drangel's experience and inability to successfully serve defendants via the Hague at addresses which it was confident were accurate and/or because certain recipients refused to accept the documents underscores that if Epstein Drangel continues to rely on counterfeiters' merchant storefront addresses, Hague service across cases similar to the present action will likely be largely unsuccessful. - 44.
+For this reason and the reasons discussed earlier, the true identities, locations and contact information of Defendants, as well as the locations of the Counterfeit Products that Defendants are offering for sale and/or selling, are unclear and virtually impossible for Plaintiff to obtain independently. - 45.
 Given the uncertainty that remains as to the accuracy of the Defendants' addresses, in our experience, service by email is the most effective way to notify the Defendants of the lawsuit.
-This is especially the case as Defendants herein are merchants on an online e-commerce platform and must have good and accurate email accounts in order to operate
+This is especially the case as Defendants herein are merchants on an online platform and must have good and accurate email accounts in order to operate their businesses.
+Plainly, it would be virtually impossible for Defendants to operate Merchant